carabina/MYPMarkdown/README.md

 [![License](https://img.shields.io/cocoapods/l/MYPMarkdown.svg?style=flat)](https://cocoapods.org/pods/MYPMarkdown)
 [![Platform](https://img.shields.io/cocoapods/p/MYPMarkdown.svg?style=flat)](https://cocoapods.org/pods/MYPMarkdown)

+MYPMarkdown is not just to parse and show markdown text in native ways.
+It could used for many cases needed to analyse the inputed text and adding custom actions for some modules.
+We do not use a UITextView or UIWebView or WebKit for the text showing or rendering.
+We analyse everything in the text, and translate it into native module such as UIImage, UIButton, or any custom view.
+Thus users could have a nice experience via the UI with all gestures supported.

+Simple text input, but rich or custom and interactive output.
+Users could made their own rules for input and output.
+It's fully customizable.

+Here is part of the prototype:
+[123]
 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.